-Domain: E31 Document Range: E1 CRM Entity

-Subproperty of: E89 Propositional Object.
-P67 refers to (is referred to by): E1 CRM Entity a more general statement.

-Scope note: This property describes the CRM Entities documented as instances of E31 Document.
+E31 Document E1 CRM Entity E89 Propositional Object.
+P67 refers to (is referred to by): E1 CRM Entity many to many, necessary (1,n:0,n) This property describes the CRM Entities documented as instances of E31 Document.
 Documents may describe any conceivable entity, hence the link to the highest-level entity in the CIDOC CRM class hierarchy.
 This property is intended for cases where a reference is regarded as making a proposition about reality.
-This may be of a documentary character, in the scholarly or scientific sense, or
+This may be of a documentary character, in the scholarly or scientific sense, or a more general statement.